rirenner/aci-ansible/docs/aci_epg_to_domain_module.rst

 Synopsis
 --------

-* Manage EPG to Physical and Virtual Domains on Cisco ACI fabrics.
+* Bind EPGs to Physical and Virtual Domains on Cisco ACI fabrics.
-* More information from the internal APIC class ``fv:RsDomAtt`` at https://developer.cisco.com/media/mim-ref/MO-fvRsDomAtt.html.
+* More information from the internal APIC class *fv:RsDomAtt* at https://developer.cisco.com/media/mim-ref/MO-fvRsDomAtt.html.

 Requirements (on host that executes module)